fraiaperezrayonforsman-cloud/Software-Construction/SoCo_HS25-group_004-a3/README.md

+# ZEST Virtual File System

+**HS25  SoCo-group  004**

+## Project Introduction
+The goal of our project was to create a simplified virtual filesystem, stored entirely inside a binary file with .zvfs extension.

+# lsfs
+1. First we check if the provided filesystem exists by using .exists() function.
+2. We open zvfs_name in the binary read mode "rb".
+3. We extract information which we need: name, length and created which is UNIX timestamp of created time.
+Moreover we check the deleted flag as we have to make sure we do not print files that were deleted.
+4. We convert the filename to sring using "UTF-8" decoding.
+5. Moreover we convert UNIX timestamp into a readable date.
+6. Finally, we print the file information.

 # rmfs
 1. We open the filesystem using "r+b+ to activate both reading and writing in binary mode.
 We need this as rmfs must inspect and modify bytes.
 2. The header is unpacked with unpack() so we can extract file_count, file_capacity and table offsets.